Unity-Technologies/articulations-robot-demo/README.md

 - then click on the `Cube` GameObject in the `Hierarchy`.
 - go under `Alphabet Cube Material (Material)`
 - drag and drop the `NonSymmetricCubeTexture` file in the `Albedo` variable under `Main Maps`
+- go into `Scripts` under `Project pannel` and open the `DomainRandomization.cs` script.
+Scroll down and comment `//` the lines 35 and 39.
+These two lines are responsible of imposing a checker pattern to the cube and also of changing its color.

 Then if you want to go back to a symmetric cube, click on the little circle in front of `Albedo` and select `None`.
 Then you can also change the color of the cube.
+You can also uncomment lignes 35 and 39 of the `DomainRandomization.cs` script.

 ## Run Simulation